Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents

-To understand the use cases and aspirational ideals that the technology industry has envisioned for ``AI agents'', we started by taxonomizing the litany of products and services being marketed for immediate or near-term use under the ``AI agent'' banner.
+We started by taxonomizing the litany of \emph{marketed-as-agentic} products and services being advertised for immediate or near-term use under the ``AI agent'' banner (RQ1).
+This taxonomy, in turn, helps clarify what the technology industry considers an ``AI agent'' and serves as a \emph{marketing-driven use-case typology}: it captures how products are framed for consumers and what expectations they set.
 We focus on industry-marketed products because these offerings more clearly define the menu of possibilities for broad consumer use of AI agents --- while there is also much academic interest in the topic, the use-cases explored in academia may be less immediately relevant for end-consumers.